Перейти к основному содержимому

 Читать по-русски

-— Several years ago, the Synod took a decision stipulating that laypeople should be recorded in parish registers, because often priests come to celebrate the sacraments in parishes for which they themselves don’t have responsibility in a territorial sense, and this can be problematic.
+— Several years ago, the Synod took a decision stipulating that laypeople should be recorded in parish registers, because often priests come to conduct church services on the faithful’s requests in parishes for which they themselves don’t have responsibility in a territorial sense, and this can be problematic.
 Shortly after this decision was taken, we were travelling and visited various rural parishes in which not a single priest (!) knew about it.
 I imagine that this is still the case.
-In other words, the bishops had not tasked real deans to notify priests in charge of rural dioceses of this decision.
+In other words, the bishops had not tasked real deans to notify priests in charge of dioceses of this decision.

 When, like it or not, we look at the experience of Roman Catholics, we immediately notice the attention that all Catholics pay to the words and decisions of the Pope.
 And this is a sort of example for us Orthodox.
 We don’t pay as much attention to the decisions of our church hierarchy, though there is also a positive aspect to this.
 This manifestation of a certain freedom vis-a-vis decisions of our leadership is a long-term tradition.
-But it also has a serious downside because it speaks of a certain disintegration, separation, and serious distance between different parts of our church.
+But it also has a serious downside because it speaks of a certain disintegration, separation, and serious distance between different parts of our church, which is surely not good for the church.
 At this point we need to pay attention to unity among all in our church — and I don’t mean just symbolic unity, but real and thoroughgoing unity.

 — It really isn’t simple.
 But as you’ll notice, the language used in the decisions always contains various “markers”, which anyone who knows the form is going to pay attention to.
 For instance, when someone is removed from a position, the announcement may contain the words “with thanks for his contributions to our labours”, or…it may not.
 Based upon this we can infer either that the person has been shifted to a higher appointment or that he is the target of some sort of disciplinary action.
 In the case of Bishop Panteleimon there was no expression of thanksgiving, which means that there was some sort of problem, and the faithful are left only to guess what that might have been.
 This engenders rumours which isn’t very good for unity.